Youth Action Fund

 Priority will be given, but not limited to:

-• Initiatives supporting youth that have lived experience with at least one or more of these systems: justice, child welfare and education
+• Initiatives supporting by and for Black and/or Indigenous youth that have lived experience with at least one or more of these systems: justice, child welfare, and education

 • Initiatives that are Black youth-led and/or Indigenous youth-led